webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

   </div>
 </div>

-In WebGL we lookup the locations of the uniforms.
+In WebGL we look up the locations of the uniforms.
 In WebGPU we create buffers to hold the values of the uniforms.
 The code above then creates TypedArray views into larger CPU side TypedArrays that hold the values for the uniforms.
 Notice `vUniformBufferSize` and `fUniformBufferSize` are hand computed.
-Similarly when creating views into type typed arrays the offsets and sizes are hand computed.
+Similarly, when creating views into type typed arrays the offsets and sizes are hand computed.
 It's entirely up to use to do those calculations.
 Unlike WebGL, WebGPU provides no API to query these offsets and sizes.